Approximate Border Location

 Practical Travel Information

 Practical planning is absolutely essential for this route.
 You must have all your documents, including visas and carnet, in perfect order.
 The official currencies are the Armenian Dram (AMD) in Armenia and the Iranian Rial (IRR) in Iran.
 Currency exchange facilities are available.
 Ensure your vehicle’s Green Card insurance is valid, though you will likely need to purchase separate insurance for Iran.
 Be aware of the strict laws and customs of the Islamic Republic of Iran, including the dress code for women.
-The mountain roads can be challenging, especially in winter.
+The mountain roads can be challenging, especially in winter; monitor official Iranian and Armenian border sites for real-time queue updates and any seasonal weather impacts.

 Final Considerations